 Mold and mildew are often spoken of together, almost as if they were the same substance.
 We fear mold and mildew growing below our homes in crawl spaces, under house siding, around the bathroom wall surround, and behind the sink.
 Excessive, pervasive mold and mildew can hamper a house sale or cause homeowners to move their bedroom elsewhere.
 Neither mold nor mildew is welcomed in the home, in any form.

 Though the terminology can be confusing, mildew refers to specific types of fungus, including some types of mold.
 That said, not all mildew and mold should be treated the same.
 Safely eradicating mold and mildew is crucial to keeping you safe and your home in good shape.

 What Are Mold and Mildew?

 Mold and mildew both are fungi that develop as a result of excessive, unchecked moisture in confined spaces.
 They grow in a wide range of temperatures, with some strains especially thriving at higher temperatures.
-Both of these fungi can eventually damage the home or cause health concerns.
+Both of these types of fungi can eventually damage the home or cause health concerns.

 Differences Between Mold and Mildew